pnp/blog/content/post/office-add-ins-community-call-march-10-2021.md

 **Call Summary:**

-This month\'s community call features presentations on Excel JS API v1.13 updates, PowerPoint ribbon updates, UX changes for Outlook add-ins on the web and Discussion on building for the Microsoft 365 ecosystem.
+This month's community call features presentations on Excel JS API v1.13 updates, PowerPoint ribbon updates, UX changes for Outlook add-ins on the web and Discussion on building for the Microsoft 365 ecosystem.
 Discussion focused on ways Microsoft can help developers to be more